Get the Marcus mobile banking app

 How do I know if a SEP IRA is right for me?

-Given the high contribution limits, a SEP IRA may be a great option if you’re a one-person shop.
-SEP IRAs are easy to set up and administer, which is probably music to your ears if you run your own business.
-They also have low administrative costs and allow you to contribute on your own terms each year.
+Given the high contribution limits, a SEP IRA may be a great option if you’re self-employed.
+For business owners, SEPs can be easy to set up and administer, as they usually have low administrative costs and allow you to contribute on your own terms each year.